Creating pseudo-Anosov Maps from Permutations and Matrices: The general shape

-Conversely, if $f:X \to X$ is an OF pA homeomorphism of a R.S. of genus $g$, the choice of a singularity $z_0$ and of a vertical segment $\tilde{J}$ of any length, emanating from $z_0$, defines an admissible OBP of size $n$, bounded $2g\le n\le4g-3$, and equal to $2g+\nu-1$. \end{theorem}
+Conversely, if $f:X \to X$ is an oriented-fixed pseudo-Anosov homeomorphism of a surface of genus $g$, the choice of a singularity $z_0$ and of a contracting segment $\tilde{J}$ of any length, emanating from $z_0$, defines an admissible ordered block permutation of size $n=2g+\nu-1$, bounded $2g\le n\le4g-3$, (after possibly reversing the orientation of the expanding foliation). \end{thm}

-\begin{proof} Let us first see the converse, i.e., that the admissibility conditions are met if we construct an $\omega^2$-rectangular decomposition for an OF pseudo-Anosov homeomorphism as above.

-The first condition is satisfied since the union $\bigcup R_i$ is the whole surface, so is the union $\bigcup_i f(R_i)$.
-The second condition expresses that $f(J)=J'$, so everything you see for blocks along $J$ has to be true of strands along $J'$.
-Condition \textsc{(iii)} is more than satisfied, the matrix $A$ is aperiodic or mixing ($A^n$ has strictly positive entries).

-Condition (iv) expresses that all the singularities, and all the leaves emanating from singularities, are fixed by $f$.
-Thus the singularity on the bottom of $R_i$ must also be on the bottom of $f(R_i)$, so $f(R_i)$ must contain that point as the bottom of some strand, and similarly for the top.

-This argument doesn't hold for the NS edge, which is the bottom edge of either $R_n$ or $R_{\sigma^{-1}(n)}$ since the NS edge emanates from $z_1$.
-Whether the singularity is to the left or right of $z_1$, both final strands to the left and right of $J$, strands number $\tau^{-1}(K)$ and $K$ belong to the orbit of the rectangle containing the singularity, since $\lambda>1$.
-Thus one of $O_n$ or $O_{\sigma^{-1}(n)}$ contain both strands $\tau^{-1}(K),K$.

-Part (v) is a consequence of our construction of the rectangular decomposition using singular points of angle $\ge4\pi$.
-If one of the points were fake, i.e. of angle $2\pi$ and merely fixed, the condition would fail: first, the gluings on the vertical edges are clear, thus when we say \emph{top-right} edge of a rectangle $R_i$, we mean the horizontal part of its top boundary, to the right of the singularity.
-Similarly define the \emph{top-left, bottom-right, bottom-left} for each rectangle.

-Consider the right-admissible case.
-Rectangles $R_1,...,R_{n-1}$ have a singularity in the interior of their bottom edge, by construction of the rectangular decomposition. $R_1$ has a singularity at the top-left corner, and $R_{\sigma^{-1}(1)}$ has a singularity at the top-right corner, and the other rectangles have a singularity in the interior of their top edge. $R_n$ has no singularity on its bottom edge.